rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part06/README.md

 We can automatically generate module definitions for the 2 JARs:

 ````
-C:\1Z0-817>jdeps --generate-module-info . *.jar
+jdeps --generate-module-info . *.jar

 writing to .\app\module-info.java
 writing to .\info.logger\module-info.java
 ````

-The content of generated `module-info.java` files as follows:
+The content of generated `module-info.java` files are as follows:

 ````
 module app {